tensorlakeai/indexify/docs/docs/getting_started.md

 Indexify comes with Python and Typescript clients for ingesting unstructured data and retrieving indexed content.
 These clients use the HTTP APIs of Indexify under the hood.

 === "python"
     ```bash
     pip install indexify
     ```
-    ```python
-    from indexify import IndexifyClient

-    client = IndexifyClient()
-    ```

 === "TypeScript"

     ```bash
     npm install getindexify
     ```
-    ```typescript
-    import { IndexifyClient } from "getindexify";

-    const client = await IndexifyClient.createClient();
-    ```
 ### Building the Chat Bot
 Building a chatbot is a three step process -
 - Create an Extraction Graph to transform content into searchable vector indexes and structured data.
 - Retrieve relevant information from the index, based on the question.
 - Use an LLM to generate a response.

+Create a file to write your application.
+In this tutorial we will create the extraction graph, ingestion and querying in a single application file, for real production usecases these aspects will probably live in separate components of your application.

+=== "python"
+    Create a file app.py
+=== "typescript"
+    Create a file app.ts

 ##### Create an Extraction Graph
 Extraction Graphs allow you to create real time data pipelines that extract structured data or embeddings from unstructured data like documents or videos.

 We create an extraction graph named `nbakb`.
+It instructs Indexify to do the following when any new content is added to this graph -
+- Chunks texts.
-It first chunks texts, and then runs them through an embedding model, and finally writes the embedding into a vector database.
+- Runs them through an embedding model.
+- Writes the embedding into a vector database.

 === "Python"
     ```python
-    from indexify import ExtractionGraph
+    from indexify import IndexifyClient, ExtractionGraph

+    client = IndexifyClient()

     extraction_graph_spec = """
     name: 'nbakb'